keikhcheung/keikhcheung.github.io/_pages/about.md

 I wrote my master’s thesis on UX of voice assistants, where I explored how to design for anticipatory assistance based on usage environments’ context.
 You can [read it online](https://dumas.ccsd.cnrs.fr/dumas-01981716){:target="_blank"}.

-I lectured at MacEwan University on UX in voice user interface as a guest.
+I gave a guest lecture at MacEwan University’s Design Studies about UX in voice user interface.